aws-samples/aws-eda-slurm-cluster/docs/deployment-prerequisites.md

 The deployment process was developed and tested using Amazon Linux 2.
 It has also been tested on RHEL 8 and RHEL 9.
-An easy way to create a deployment instance is to use an AWS Cloud 9 desktop.
+An easy way to create a deployment instance is to use AWS CloudShell.
 This will give you a code editor IDE and shell environment that you can use to deploy the cluster.

 If the required packages aren't installed then you will need sudo or root access on the instance.